jphalford/blog/README.md

 ## A Custom Solution

 Once upon a time, there was a programmer who decided today was a good day to write a Java calculator application (it was overcast with a westerly breeze).
-Keen to expand their craft, this time they decided to practice Test Driven Development.
+Keen to expand their craft, they decided to practice Test Driven Development.

-The programmer was untrusting of others and thought Frameworks were things that other people used.
-They decided that for their test framework, a test would be represented by a method in the test class and would be considered to have passed if no exception was thrown when it was invoked.
+The programmer was untrusting of others and thought Frameworks were for other people.
+They decided that for their tests, a test would be represented by a method in a test class and would be considered to have passed if no exceptions are thrown when the test method is invoked.

 Half an hour later, and the programmer had some basic tests for sum and minus: